uladzimirkalesny/spring-batch-demo/README.md

 However, many enterprises prefer to launch jobs with a `Scheduler`.
 There are `three primary strategies` for `launching` the execution of `Spring Batch jobs`, which include `Spring Boot`, `Schedulers`, and `REST`.</br>
 ![img31.png](img%2Fimg31.png)
 Spring Boot includes the job launcher command line runner that allows us to execute jobs via an executable jar from the command line.
 Through the application dot properties file and the parameters used to launch the jar, we can control what jobs are launched and the job parameters they use.
-This strategy can be used with a cron on the operating system to schedule executions of job instances.</br>
+This strategy can be used with a cron on the operating system to schedule executions of job instances.
+Spring Boot's JobLauncherCommandLineRunner will execute all jobs found in the application context on startup or can be configured to launch specific jobs using the `spring.batch.job.names` property.</br>
 Enterprise scheduler such as `Quartz` to launch a Spring batch job.
 By design, the Spring framework does not include a scheduler.
 However, many enterprise schedulers can be used with the framework.
 This allows you to choose your scheduler provider or use the scheduler preferred by your company.</br>
 The final approach for launching a job is to set up a regular Spring MVC controller and launch the job in response to an HTTP request.
 This strategy is effective when jobs must be kicked off on demand or on an ad hoc basis.